New 🐳 Now also supports Docker — Podman or Docker, your choice

 💾

-A named volume preserves ~/.claude across sessions — your login, memory, settings, and conversation history survive container restarts.
+A named volume preserves ~/.claude and ~/.config/opencode across sessions — your login, memory, settings, and conversation history survive container restarts.

 🔐